 An automobile brought to campus must be properly licensed and insured.
-You must register the car (permits are available at the Student Services Office), display a university decal, and park in a designated area.
+You must register the car (permits are available at the Office of Student Services), display a University decal, and park in a designated area.
 Fines may be imposed for violation of automobile regulations.